Peter-Stewart/Peter-Stewart.github.io/_posts/2022-05-19-classic-ecological-models-exponential-logistic-growth.md

 set.seed(555)
 ```

 We're going to start off by simulating the underlying exponential growth process.
-The first thing to do is to define a function which takes in values for the intial state `y0` and rate of change `r`, and spits out the true value of our population over time:
+The first thing to do is to define a function which takes in values for the intial state `y0` and rate of change `r`, and spits out the derivative `dn.dt` for each time step:

 ```r
 exp_growth <- function(times,y,parms){